 Warmerly is priced at a flat monthly rate — not per mailbox and not per seat.
 You can warm every recruiter's mailbox and LinkedIn account for the same price as warming one.
 Check the pricing page for current plan details.

 Connect an account in 60 seconds.
-14-day free trial, no card required.
-Cancel any time.
+7-day free trial, card required, no charge until day 8.
+Cancel any time before then.